cdapio/cdap/docs/courses/source/modules/m15_introduction_datasets.rst

 - The ``TimeseriesTable`` uses a Table to store keyed data over time and allows querying that data over ranges of time

-Further details:

-  - The Javadocs (/developers/javadocs/index.html) for these classes

-  - The  examples (/developers/examples) include usage of these

 ----

 Using DataSets in Applications